gipplab/latexPaperTemplate/README.md

 This repository serves as a template for LaTeX papers.
 Furthermore, it guides you to the process of writing a scientific paper using LaTeX for a computer science conference or journal.
+The repository contains several different paper formats (acmart, llncs, and preprints).
+The content is explained below in **Repo Content**.

 Basic steps are